symmetrics/trustedshops_trustedrating/doc/README-EN.txt

           There is also a documentation block must be in "Admin Panel / System / Configuration / Sales / Customer Rating / Documentation" with the link to the PDF and give work.
+H: 1.
+Adjust for any store or one of the templates that are added by default
+      ("Trusted Rating Notification E-Mail (DE)", "Trusted Rating Notification E-Mail (EN)" or "Trusted Rating Notification E-Mail (FR)") in "Admin Panel / System / Configuration / Sales / Customer Rating / Email with rating request / Email Template"
+   2. Take in the store purchase.
+   3. Make one Shipment in AdminPanel in Orders, and make log out / log in.
+   4. Check whether the letter came in the prescribed language.

 ** CATCHABLE
 *** B: Bei einem ungültigen Datum (sollte aufgrund der drop-down nicht möglich sein) werden keine Mails verschickt.